tchen01/tchen01.github.io/research/krylov/cg_error.md

 This page is a work in progress.

-In our [derivation](./cg_derivation.html) of the Conjugate Gradient method, we minimized the $A$-norm of the error over sucessive Krylov subspaces.
+In our [derivation](./cg_derivation.html) of the conjugate gradient method, we minimized the $A$-norm of the error over sucessive Krylov subspaces.
 Ideally we would like to know how quickly this method converge.
 That is, how many iterations are needed to reach a specified level of accuracy.